The Ultimate Guide to Finding a Startup Job

 Learning – Similarly, your search will be much easier if there are specific skills you aim to gain or new areas of technology/verticals you want to learn about (such as generative AI or construction tech).
 If you’re an engineer, maybe there are certain types of technologies or languages you want to work on.

 Building a network – Perhaps the most underrated aspect of joining a startup is the strong bonds you will form from being in the trenches with your teammates.
-If all goes well (but likely even if not), the team you join will be your lifelong friends, mentors, VCs, cofounders, etc. If your primary goal is building such a network, all you should be optimizing for is joining a group of exceptional people who you respect deeply; the earlier stage, the better (think seed stage or even earlier).
+If all goes well (but likely even if not), the team you join will be your lifelong friends, mentors, future investors, cofounders, etc. If your primary goal is building such a network, all you should be optimizing for is joining a group of exceptional people who you respect deeply; the earlier stage, the better (think seed stage or even earlier).

 Becoming an entrepreneur – Joining a startup is the best thing you can do if your long-term goal is to be an entrepreneur.
 If this is your goal, the earlier-stage company you join, the better (think seed or series A stage).
 Joining a company early in its evolution will expose you to all the ins and outs of building a business from the ground up, making you all the more prepared to strike out on your own.
 Arguably the most difficult part of building a startup is finding product-market fit; joining at around the time a startup is going through this process will give you invaluable perspective on doing it yourself.